alezost/alect-themes/README.md

 [colors](https://github.com/alezost/alect-themes/blob/master/colors)
 file **in Emacs** to get an idea about the used color palette.

-There are 2 main ways for configuring the themes:
+There are several ways for configuring the themes:
 - modifying palette (`alect-colors` variable);
+- ignoring faces and variables;
-- overriding face specifications.
+- overriding face specifications;
+- configuring other alect variables.

 ### Class of terminals